 Going to Pieces without Falling Apart: A Buddhist Perspective on Wholeness

-In Going to Pieces without Falling Apart author Mark Epstein trained as a psychotherapist looks at the ego from both a psychiatrist and Buddhist perspective.
+In Going to Pieces without Falling Apart author Mark Epstein trained as a psychotherapist who looks at the ego from both a psychiatrist and Buddhist perspective.
 He offers insight from his patients and personal experiences.
 The western world has spent so much time on marketing and building up the ego and self-esteem that we have lost touch with our true selves.
 This book teaches us to let go and embrace the emptiness that many of us feel.
 He emphasizes the use of meditation to reach that awareness.
 He gives you some understanding of the Buddhist teachings.
 Mark makes many references to a Freudian view of the mind and some of the differences and similarities between the two teachings.

 The Yoga Sutras of Patanjali

 The Yoga Sutras of Patanjali is based on the yoga teachings of over four thousand years ago.
 This book also teaches you how to reach enlightenment through meditation.
 It gives you principles of living life.
 You will learn how to separate from identification to the mind and body.
 You will gain great insight into the history of yoga and the different limbs or branches.
 I found this book helped me to go deeper into meditation.
 The sutras help to explain the conscious awareness we all possess and how we can reach that state.
-This book teaches you that by quieting the mind to a pure reflective state without thought, judgment and labels you can see the true self, which is calm, tranquil, loving and omnipresent.
+This book teaches you that by quieting the mind to a pure reflective state without thought, judgment, and labels you can see the true self, which is calm, tranquil, loving, and omnipresent.

 The First and Last Freedom